PostHog/posthog.com/contents/docs/self-host/deploy/troubleshooting.md

 ### How do I restart all pods for a service?

 > **Important:** Not all services can be safely restarted this way.
-It is safe to do this for the plugin server.
+It is safe to do this for the app/plugin server.
 If you have any doubts, ask someone from the PostHog team.

 1. Terminate all running pods for the service: